 Youth Support and Services

-The Chippewa County Youth Support and Services Division promotes a juvenile justice system to assist, empower, and build upon the strengths of youth and families facing juvenile delinquency challenges.
-We strive to protect the community, impose accountability for law violations, and equip juvenile offenders with competencies to live responsibly, productively, and achieve positive outcomes.
+The Chippewa County Youth Support and Services Unit promotes a youth justice system to assist, empower, and build upon the strengths of youth and families facing youth justice challenges.
+We strive to protect the community, impose accountability for law violations, and equip youth offenders with competencies to live responsibly, productively, and achieve positive outcomes.

 Chippewa County Juvenile Intake